 Maintaining a healthy plumbing environment can be stressful, especially if your homes' plumbing system is septic.
 It doesn't have to be.
 Below we have included some simple tips that will extend the life of your on-site sewage system, save on maintenance costs and protect water quality.
-If you have questions or we can assist you in any way please, contact JS Construction at 916-479-2455.
+If you have questions or we can assist you in any way please, contact JS Construction and Septic, Inc. at 916-479-2455.

 It is essential to have your septic system pumped and inspected routinely every 3–5 years to avoid clogging the drain lines.